Frequently Asked Questions and Glossary of Financial Aid Terms

 Federal Pell Grant

-Federal money that does not have to be repaid; based on the SAI (formerly known as the EFC) and cost of attendance.
+Federal money that does not have to be repaid; based on the student’s Student Aid Index (SAI) and cost of attendance.
 Pell Grant is only awarded to qualifying undergraduate students.
 Check out our Grants webpage.

 Federal Student Aid ID (FSA ID)